To Those Who Knock

 My mother is fond of telling me, “Scot you’re David!”
 The David she has in mind is the biblical one.
 And when she conflates me and King David, I’m positive she is thinking of the …

 I grew up on a small ranch in Northern California.
-My mother, who was raised in rural Tennessee and loved the land, took care of the ranch and home.
-My father was an Appellate Court …
+My mother, who was raised in rural Tennessee and loved the land, managed the ranch and home.
+My father was an Appellate Court Judge in …

 When I started Faith on View in 2011, I wrote on the About page that transparency is a core value of mine and this website (blog at that point) would seek to be transparent.
 That declaration …

-*This article is written collaboratively by both Pamela and Rondall Reynoso. * “The LORD is close to the brokenhearted and saves those who are crushed in spirit.”
-(Psalms 34:18) Those who follow this website may have read …
+“The LORD is close to the brokenhearted and saves those who are crushed in spirit.”
+(Psalms 34:18) Those who follow this website may have read the post, “A Birthday (and Holiday) Lamentation,” written at the end …